 - 6 kilos (13.25 lbs) granulated sugar

-You will need a preserving pan or large heavy-bottomed stockpot, a 6" square of muslin, jam funnel, sterilised jars.
+You will need a preserving pan or large heavy-bottomed stockpot, a 6" square of muslin, jam funnel, and sterilized jars.

-- Halve the oranges and lemons and squeeze the juice into a jug.
-Add the juice to the water and place the pips plus any bits of pith on to the muslin square.
+Halve the oranges and lemons and squeeze the juice into a jug.
+Add the juice to the water and place the pips plus any bits of pith onto a muslin square.
 Tie the muslin square with kitchen string to hold the pips and pith and add to the pan.

-- Bring the water and juice up to the boil then reduce to a steady simmer for 2 - 3 hours or until the peel is soft.
+Bring the water and juice up to the boil then reduce to a steady simmer for 2 to 3 hours or until the peel is soft.

-- Turn up the heat and bring to a fast boil for 20 mins, check for setting consistency (see note below).
+Turn up the heat and bring to a fast boil for 20 mins, check for setting consistency.
 Continue boiling until the marmalade reaches the setting point (check every 10 minutes) taking care to stir from time to time to prevent the jam sticking to the bottom and burning.
 Skim off any scum that rises to the surface with a slotted spoon.
-Once the setting point is reached, turn off the heat and leave to settle for 20 mins.
+Once the setting point is reached, turn off the heat and leave to settle for 20 minutes.

 Place a small plate or saucer into the fridge for 15 mins.
 Pour a spoonful of the hot marmalade onto the plate and return to the fridge for 5 mins.
 Push the edges of the marmalade with your index finger; it is set when it is all wrinkly and crinkly.